T.F Šimon

 Šimon moved to Mšeno.

-arried with Anna Tavikova and they had 7 children, all born in Železnice:
+arried to Anna Tavikova and they had 7 children, all born in Železnice:

 3.)
 Antonin Franti